 Pakistan: Extremism and Terrorism

-Despite the group pledging to refrain from attacking rallies ahead of the February 8, 2024, parliamentary elections, the TTP remain active in preparing and training for future attacks.
-According to a January 2024 report published by the U.N.
-Security Council, the TTP reportedly receives suicide bomber training from al-Qaeda in training camps across Afghanistan to launch cross-border attacks.
+Pakistan continues to contend with extremist groups—including Tehrik-i-Taliban Pakistan (TTP), ISIS, and Lashkar-e-Taiba (LeT)—operating within the country.
+TTP, also known as the Pakistani Taliban, remain a pervasive threat as they regularly carry out higher casualty attacks targeting military and government officials.
+According to a January 2024 U.N.
+Security Council report, the TTP reportedly receives suicide bomber training from al-Qaeda in training camps across Afghanistan to launch cross-border attacks.
 Reportedly, the Afghan Taliban also supply weapons and equipment to TTP fighters.
-The report further alleges the TTP-affiliated group, the newly established Tehrik-e-Jihad Pakistan (TJP) has also been operating from Afghan territory potentially to redirect attention and pressure from Pakistan and the Taliban in curtailing TTP violent activities.
-(Sources: Voice of America, Associated Press, United Nations)
+The report further alleges that the newly established TTP-affiliated group Tehrik-e-Jihad Pakistan (TJP) has also been operating from Afghan territory potentially to redirect attention and pressure from Pakistan and the Taliban in curtailing TTP violent activities.
+Islamic State Khorasan (ISIS-K) has also launched high casualty attacks, killing 30 in a February 2024 twin bombing at political offices in Pishin and Qila Saifullah, Balochistan.
+A week prior on January 30, ISIS-K militants detonated an explosive at a rally by former Prime Minister Imran Khan’s Pakistan Tehreek-e-Insaf (PTI) party.
+The explosion killed two and injured three.
+The explosion occurred hours after Khan was sentenced to 10 years’ imprisonment for leaking state secrets.
+(Sources: Associated Press, United Nations, Associated Press, Reuters)

 Since its independence from British colonial rule in 1947, Pakistan has been divided along ethnic, religious, and sectarian lines, a condition which has been exploited by internal and external organizations to foster extremism and terrorism.
 For example, Sufism––Islamic mysticism––is popular in Pakistan.
 However, religious fundamentalists and extremists, especially those influenced by Wahhabism, view Sufism as un-Islamic and its followers as heretics, which has led to religious tension and frequent attacks on Sufi shrines in Pakistan.
 (Sources: Asian Studies Association of Australia, International Centre for Political Violence and Terrorism Research, Brookings Institution)